davide-marino00/PBI_DOCS/refac.md

 ```dax
 CALCULATE(SUM(vw_Timesheet[Hours]), vw_Timesheet[QualifyPrj] = 1)
 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called `UTI_TOTALHOURS`.
-Let's break it down in simple business terms:
+Here's a breakdown of what it does in simple business terms:

 1. **Purpose**: This measure calculates the total number of hours worked on specific projects that meet a certain qualification criteria.

 2. **Components**:
    - **SUM(vw_Timesheet[Hours])**: This part of the code adds up all the values in the `Hours` column from the `vw_Timesheet` table.
-Essentially, it totals the hours worked.
+Essentially, it totals the hours recorded in timesheets.
-   - **CALCULATE**: This function modifies the context in which the data is evaluated.
-In this case, it is used to apply a filter to the data being summed.
+   - **vw_Timesheet[QualifyPrj] = 1**: This condition filters the data to include only those entries where the `QualifyPrj` column equals 1.
+This means it only considers projects that are marked as qualified.

-   - **vw_Timesheet[QualifyPrj] = 1**: This condition filters the data to include only those entries where the `QualifyPrj` column has a value of 1.
-This means that only projects that are marked as "qualified" (or meet certain criteria) will be included in the total hours calculation.
+3. **CALCULATE Function**: The `CALCULATE` function modifies the context in which the data is evaluated.
+In this case, it ensures that the sum of hours is calculated only for the qualified projects.

-3. **Outcome**: The measure `UTI_TOTALHOURS` will return the total hours worked on projects that are considered qualified.
-This is useful for reporting and analysis, as it helps the business understand how much time is being spent on projects that meet specific standards or requirements.
+### Summary:

-In summary, this DAX measure helps organizations track and analyze the total hours worked on qualified projects, providing insights into resource allocation and project performance.
+In summary, the `UTI_TOTALHOURS` measure calculates the total hours worked on projects that are deemed qualified (where `QualifyPrj` equals 1).
+This is useful for understanding how much time is being spent on projects that meet specific criteria, helping businesses track performance and resource allocation effectively.

 **`UTILIZATION_New`**